jspyeatt/training-react2/README.md

 ### Video 6 - Hello React

+Final versions of the indecision app at http://indecision.mead.io and source code http://links.mead.io/indecision.
+This section works mostly on JSX.
+JSX controls everything which renders to the screen.

 ### Video 7 - Setting up a web server

 ### Video 8 - Hello React